ultimate271/notes/martin/storm01Prologue01.md

 around his face, pulled up his hood, and went striding through the camp to where the coward slept.

+### Chett is about to kill Samwell when he hears horns in the distance, three blasts signifying "others"
 The snow was falling so heavily that he got lost among the tents, but finally he spotted the snug little windbreak the fat boy had made for himself between a rock and the raven cages.
 Tarly was buried beneath a mound of black wool